adityaramesh/lantern/README.md

 - Use `-task replace`, which will **purge all data** from previous runs and train a new model from scratch.

-You can change the relative paht to the root directory for experiments using the option `-experiment_root`, which defaults to `experiments`.
+You can change the relative path to the root directory for experiments using the option `-experiment_root`, which defaults to `experiments`.